square/sudo_pair/sudo_pair/README.md

 s----w----   1 root    sys        0 May  8 09:18 1882.29994.sock    # sudo -g sys
 ```

-As a result, the only people who can approve a `sudo` session to a user
+The only people who can approve a `sudo` session to a user or group must
-or group must *also* be able to `sudo` as that user or group.
+*also* be able to `sudo` as that user or group.

 Due to limitations of the POSIX filesystem permission model, a user may
 sudo to a new user (and gain its groups) or sudo to a new group